-What kind of gear is needed to accomplish this amazing feat?
-A comprehensive list follows.
+For the extract brewer, what kind of gear is needed to accomplish this amazing feat?
+A comprehensive list follows…

 1. A Bag.